 Toward the end of my post on how the Camino changed my life, I got thinking about the lessons I learned while walking the Camino Frances.
 The following are some thoughts on lessons I think I started to learn there.

 I Can do More Than I Think or Believe

 This was a great lesson to learn.
-One that I share with many others who walk so far, carrying their own belongings, washing their own clothes each day, sharing so much with people that I had never met before.
+One that I share with many others who walk so far, carrying their own belongings, washing their own clothes each day, and sharing so much with people that I had never met before.

 It is a while since I was young, since I climbed up rocks for fun, camped, or even shared space with strangers in a hostel.
 Pushing myself physically has amounted to training for a half marathon – so easy in comparison.

 Walking for a month along the Camino is not easy.
 Your back, shoulders, knees, hips, legs, and feet get sore at various times.
 There are days when you can see a town in the distance, and it seems like the town has little Spanish legs and keeps walking away from you.
 At that point, I didn’t give in to tiredness or frustration and hail a taxi – I kept on walking.

 I don’t think anyone ever forgets walking the Camino.
 There are so many people like me on the Camino, we are not couch potatoes – just weekend hikers who enjoy getting out – and we have gone out and completed something truly tremendous and yet something that so many complete each day.

 Tell someone that you took a precious month off work and spent it with a backpack walking 800 km across Spain – just watch their face.